Scope of Work

 - Provide a forum for exchanging information and ideas

-Examples of recent projects include Development and promulgation of a chemist certification program, publishing an updated laboratory QA Manual to address the changes in ISO/IEC 17025:2017, and awarding the first SLAC Scholarship in 2020.
+Examples of recent projects include development and promulgation of a chemist certification program, publishing an updated Laboratory Quality Assurance Manual to address the changes in ISO/IEC 17025:2017, and awarding the first SLAC Scholarship in 2020.
 In August 2021, members of the committee published a Synergist article titled Sampling for SARS-CoV-2.
 Lastly, every year members of the committee present at the AIHCe.

 Products Produced by the Group

 - Introduction to IH analytical Chemistry- New second module.

 - Laboratory QA manual new revised edition.

 - 2020 – AIHA Soaring Star Award (for continued excellence).

 - 2018 – AIHA Shining Star Award (for best-in-class committees).